Ben Rhodes (White House staffer): Career

 Rhodes said Obama's administration was too worried about offending Turkey.
 He said Obama should have recognized the Armenian genocide.

-In 2018, Random House published Rhodes's memoir, The World as It Is, a behind-the-scenes account of Barack Obama's presidency.
+In 2018, Random House published Rhodes's memoir, The World as It Is, a behind-the-scenes account of Barack Obama's presidency and a New York Times bestseller.
+In 2021, Random House published his After the Fall: Being American in the World We've Made, which examines the state of democracy around the world and also a New York Times bestseller.

 Rhodes has written opinion articles for newspapers and magazines including the New York Times and The Atlantic.
-Rhodes was featured in the HBO documentary The Final Year, along with John Kerry, Samantha Power and Susan Rice.
-The documentary portrays the events of Obama's final year in office, with a focus on his foreign policy team.
+Rhodes was featured in the HBO documentary The Final Year, along with John Kerry, Samantha Power, and Susan Rice.
+The documentary portrays Obama's final year in office, with a focus on his foreign policy team.

+In the Spring of 2020, Rhodes was a fellow at the USC Center for the Political Future.

 Opinion on Netanyahu government

-In 2021, Rhodes, a liberal Zionist, stated that, in the course of dealing with the Israeli–Palestinian conflict, it became clear to the Obama administration that the Netanyahu government was not interested in working in earnest toward a peace treaty based on a two-state solution.
-He stated with respect to the U.S. government that, "nevertheless, we act like somehow Bibi Netanyahu believed in the two-state solution.
+Rhodes took a relatively critical stance toward Israel during his experience working in the Obama White House, for which he was called "Hamas" by fellow staffers.
+After leaving the White House, Rhodes made public statements criticizing Benjamin Netanyahu and his government for failing to engage in good faith toward a diplomatic resolution of the Israeli–Palestinian conflict.
+Rhodes said it had become clear to the Obama administration that the Netanyahu government was not interested in working in earnest toward a peace treaty based on a two-state solution.
+According to Rhodes, "nevertheless we act like somehow Bibi Netanyahu believed in the two-state solution.
 We pretended to my shame at times in the Obama administration that he was interested in that.
 When I don't think he was, ever."
-Rhodes expressed concern that the Biden administration is making the same mistake.
+In a 2021 podcast discussion with Peter Beinart, Rhodes expressed his concern that the Biden administration was making the same mistake.

 Controversies

 In a controversial profile in The New York Times Magazine, Rhodes was quoted "deriding the D.C. press corps and boasting of how he created an 'echo chamber' to market the administration's foreign policy", including the international nuclear agreement with Iran.
-The piece was criticized by numerous journalism outlets for Rhodes' apparent flippancy and cynicism in "pushing a 'narrative to media to sell the Iran nuclear deal".
-Foreign Policy magazine, which had named Rhodes as one of the top 100 global thinkers the year before, wrote:
+The piece resulted in a wave of criticism, with numerous news organizations calling out Rhodes' apparent flippancy and cynicism in "pushing a 'narrative to media to sell the Iran nuclear deal".
+A blog commentary on the Foreign Policy magazine (which had named Rhodes as one of the top 100 global thinkers in 2015) website, criticized him for the alleged lack of formal education in international relations and "real-world experiences".

-Perhaps the key sentence is this: “His lack of conventional real-world experience of the kind that normally precedes responsibility for the fate of nations — like military or diplomatic service, or even a master’s degree in international relations, rather than creative writing — is still startling.”

-But, as that quote indicates, he comes off like an overweening little schmuck....
-I expect cynicism in Washington.
-But it usually is combined with a lot of knowledge...
-To be cynical and ignorant and to spin those two things into a virtue?
-That’s industrial-strength hubris.